Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

-In Section \ref{sec:eff}, we will discuss exactly stationary states of the full many-body system that generally do not satisfy a clustering of correlations (i.e., a decay of connected correlations at large distances).
-Nonetheless, the latter exactly stationary states will exhibit expectation values of few ($n$) particle local observables that are identical to the expectation values of the same observables when these are evaluated with dynamic yet nearly stationary probability densities (where these nearly stationary probability densities will exhibit a clustering of correlations).
+In Section \ref{sec:eff}, we will discuss exactly stationary states of the full many body system that generally do not satisfy a clustering of correlations (i.e., a decay of connected correlations at large distances).
+Nonetheless, the latter exactly stationary states will exhibit expectation values of few ($n$) particle local observables that are identical to the expectation values of the same observables when these are evaluated with nearly stationary probability densities (where these probability densities will exhibit a clustering of correlations).

 The probability distribution of Eq. (\ref{different_is_more}) may describe metastable non-equilibrium (``{\sf neq}'') systems other than supercooled fluids that we will focus on in this paper when discussing experimental consequences (Section \ref{sec:exp'}).
 For instance, for Ising ferromagnets undergoing hysteresis in an external magnetic field, the relevant conditional probability satisfies Eq. (\ref{different_is_more}) which we rewrite here with an explicit magnetization dependence,